afrouzi/DRIPs.jl/docs/src/overview.md

 We have also included a built-in function that generates these IRFs.
 The function `dripirfs(P::Drip)` takes a `Drip` structure as input and returns the irfs of the state, beliefs and actions to all structural shocks within a `Dripirfs` structure.

 The function also returns IRFs for transition dynamics if an initial signal is specified.
-See the [syntax section for Trip methods](@ref IRFs) for the definition of the `Dripirfs` structure as well as for more information about `dripirfs`.
+See the [syntax section Impulse Response Functions](@ref IRFs) for the definition of the `Dripirfs` structure as well as for more information about `dripirfs`.